neunhoef/shuntingyard/x/X.md

 ## Types and values

-All types have a representation as an expression, which is
+All types have a representation as an expression, which is either

+    type(NAME := TYPE)

+for a named type or

     type(TYPE)

-where TYPE is replaced by what is described below.
+for an anonymous or internal type, where TYPE is replaced by what is described below.

 **Scalar**: